 Payroll calculation can be a complicated process if it isn’t streamlined.
-While the payroll processes vary from one business to another, there are specific components that remain constant, such as standard deductions and taxes.
-Moreover, various laws specific to the location such as the Minimum Wages Act, Labour Welfare Act, and Payment of Salary and Wages Act needed to be implemented along with other salary structure components like Basic, HRA, and DA.
+While the payroll processes for calculating salary structure in India vary from one business to another, there are specific components that remain constant, such as standard deductions and taxes.
+Moreover, various laws specific to the location such as the Minimum Wages Act, Labour Welfare Act, and Payment of Salary and Wages Act needed to be implemented along with other Indian salary structure components like Basic, HRA, and DA.

 As a layman, often employees struggle to understand the salary structure format implemented by their organisation.
 This leads to miscommunication and often leaves employees irate and disgruntled about the deductions.
 However, if the salary structure becomes clear, employees would not only be able to clear the confusion on their own, but also be able to save unnecessary hassles of exchanging emails with the payroll department.
 Given below is a detailed breakdown of the standard salary structure format:

 |Fixed Salary Component||CTC (Up to 5 Lakhs)||CTC (From 5 to 10 Lakhs)||CTC (Above 10 Lakhs)||PF||PT||ESIC||LWF|

 |Basic||Taxable (40% of CTC) or set minimum wage||Taxable (40% of CTC)||Taxable (40% of CTC)||Yes||Yes||Yes||Yes|